AcademySoftwareFoundation/dpel-website/src/content/articles/alab-trailer.md

 # The image caption under the cover image
 imageCaption: {
   # Text is separated by sections to allow text links to be added in between. <text> <link> <text>
-  text: ["Following the release of the ALab asset set, Animal Logic has released the ", " trailer as its own asset.
+  text: ["Following the release of the ALab asset set, Netflix Animation Studios has released the ", " trailer as its own asset.
 Initially provided natively for both Avid and ", " and with full media and mixed audio, the community is encouraged to use these assets in demonstrations, training material, and in any context where timeline-based media examples would be useful.
 For more information, visit the ",", or join us on "],
   # Sample text links that would go in the caption if any.
 If not remove them like this:
   # {
   #   text: "",